 - Credit ratings – articles about how to improve your credit rating, default dates, should you close an unused credit card, how the different debt options will affect your credit score etc

 - Dealing with creditors – sounds scary, but if you can’t repay your debt then it’s better to talk to a creditor than ignore the problem!
-From token payments to full and final settlements, these articles look at the best way to approach your creditors, will interest be stopped etc.
+Look at Making a payment arrangement and offering a token payment.

 - County Court Judgments (CCJs) – is a creditor bluffing, what to do if you get sent court papers, can you avoid bailiffs if you get a CCJ, what about charging orders etc

-- Mortgages – can you get a mortgage if you have other debts, should you overpay your mortgage, what is a charging order etc
+- Mortgages – can you get a mortgage if you have other debts, should you overpay your mortgage, will it go up a lot when your fix ends, etc

 Want to clear your debt faster?